jodesarro/console-progress-bar-library/README.md

   // Printing a progress of 100%
   my_progress.print_full();

-  // Clearing the progress bar out of the console my_progress.clear();
+  // Erasing the progress bar out of the console my_progress.erase();

 }
 ```